Need help with your story or characters?

 - Not your average character questionnaire!
 Get ready to dig deep into who your character is by exploring his backstory & personality (sourced from The Positive Trait Thesaurus: A Writer’s Guide to Character Attributes).

-- Work backwards to find your character’s wound, needs & lie.
+- Work backward to find your character’s wound, needs & lie.
 For a deeper understanding of this tool, please reference The Negative Trait Thesaurus: A Writer’s Guide to Character Flaws).

 - Transform all those generic, boring verbs into power verbs